z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 bifrost_01_BIFROSTL.bin
 ```

-The first of those is programmer's code, the second is the BiFrost
+The first of those is programmer's code, the second is the BiFrost library.
+The
+generation of 2 separate files is a feature of the linker and how it responds to
+the way BiFrost is implemented in Z88DK.
+For now just accept that that's the way
-library.
-These files contain raw machine code, so we need to convert them into
+it does it.
+These files contain raw machine code, so we need to convert them
-.TAP files which the Spectrum can load via the BASIC loader we've already
+into .TAP files which the Spectrum can load via the BASIC loader we've already
 created.
 In previous examples we've used zcc's -create-app option to do this
 step, but since we're now working with multiple code files which are beyond
 zcc's remit we need to do it manually.

 The command to convert a binary machine code file to a .TAP file is _appmake_
 and for our first piece of code we build a command as follows.